‘Europe will not be made all at once, or according to a single plan.

-On 25 March 2017, Heads of State or Government and the Presidents of the EU Institutions will come together in Rome to mark the 60th anniversary of the signature of the Treaties of Rome, which laid the foundations for the European Union we know today.
+On 25 March 2017, Heads of State or Government and the Presidents of the EU Institutions came together in Rome to mark the 60th anniversary of the signature of the Treaties of Rome, which laid the foundations for the European Union we know today.

-The Rome Summit is hosted by the Italian authorities, and on this occasion EU leaders are expected to adopt a declaration.
+The Rome Summit was hosted by the Italian authorities, and on this occasion EU leaders adopted a declaration.